New York Central Park view

 The State Capital’s Progressive Pulse

-Albany, the state’s capital, is a left-leaning reflection of New York politics.
-The political landscape of the city is predominantly Democratic, supporting progressive ideologies.
 Numerous universities are located in Albany, which adds to the city’s vibrant social and political scene.
-The vibrant LGBTQ+ community as well as events in Albany, such as the annual Pride Parade, serve as an interesting representation of the city’s liberal culture.
+The vibrant LGBTQ+ community and events in Albany, such as the annual Pride Parade, serve as an interesting representation of the city’s liberal culture[6].

 9. Rochester